cphbiosciencephd/optimal-ph/submission/README.md

 # Programming Catalyzers

-Our team is from ... and we think proteins are cool 🙌

 ### Project Description
 We are working on the `optimal-ph` challenge.
 To predict using our model, press "Open Application" on the left.